 There will be many who have only mental compliance to the facts of the gospel only to be disappointed on the Day of Judgment.
 How sad!
-These people will have a form of godliness, but deny His power (2 Timothy 3:5).
-What do we mean by mental assent?
-There are those who have heard evidence of the facts of the gospel, what God has done in Christ, but they have never abandoned their sins or given up their lives to Christ.
-Their belief in Christ is of the mind, an intellectual understanding of what Christ has done, but no change of heart.
+Many will have a form of godliness but deny His power (2 Timothy 3:5).
+What do we mean by mental assent or mental compliance?
+Some have heard evidence of the facts of the gospel, what God has done in Christ, but they have never abandoned their sins or given up their lives to Christ.
+Their belief in Christ is only of the mind, an intellectual understanding of what Christ has done, but no change of heart.
 Their inner nature is still that of habitually being a sinner.
-A true believer has given up his life into the hands of Christ.
-Christ is seated on the throne of his life, and now the person desires to be obedient to Christ as the lover of his or her soul.
+A true believer has given up his life and desires to be obedient to Christ.

-Mental compliance faith agrees with and admires God’s Word, even admits the truth of it, but never receives the life of God for himself or herself.
-The Pharisees are examples of those with mental compliance faith.
+Mental assent faith agrees with and admires God’s Word, and even admits the truth of it, but never receives the life of God for themselves.
+The Pharisees are examples of those with mental assent.
 Speaking to them, Jesus said, 39“You diligently study the Scriptures because you think that by them you possess eternal life.
 These are the Scriptures that testify about me, 40yet you refuse to come to me to have life” (John 5:39-40).
 They were people who knew the Word of God, yet they never came to faith in Christ to receive the gift of eternal life.
-A person with mental compliance faith is dominated by a worldview that has no room for obedience to God; he continually shuts out the wisdom of God from his life.
+A person with mental assent faith is dominated by a worldview that has no room for obedience to God; he continually shuts out the wisdom of God from his life.
 The throne of their lives is still occupied with self instead of Christ.
-A true Christian has given up all he has and all he is (Luke 9:23-26).
+A genuine Christian has given up all he has and all he is (Luke 9:23-26).
 Mental compliance faith sees it, admires it, and says it is true, but it doesn’t work for them.
 They remain an observer, but not a participant.

 2) Sense Knowledge Faith.

-This kind of faith is also inadequate if one wants to live a life pleasing to God.
+This kind of faith is also inadequate to living a life pleasing to God.
 Sense knowledge faith requires evidence to believe.
 A person can see miracle after miracle but still have no faith in God.
-Biblical faith in God is not dependent on what we see or feel (Sense Knowledge), but is dependent on and trusting God’s Word.
-When Zechariah, the father of John the Baptist, was visited by the angel Gabriel while he was ministering in the Temple, he was told that he was going to have a son by his barren and aged wife.
-He responded to the angel by saying, “How can I be sure of this?
-I am an old man and my wife is well along in years” (Luke 1:18).
+Biblical faith in God is not dependent on what we see or feel (Sense Knowledge) but on trusting God’s Word.
+When Zechariah, the father of John the Baptist, was visited by the angel Gabriel while ministering in the Temple, the angel told him that his wife, Elizabeth, would bear a son.
+He responded by saying, "How can I be sure of this?
+I am an old man, and my wife is well along in years” (Luke 1:18).
 Zechariah became dumb until the child was born due to his foolish words of unbelief and doubt (Luke 1:19).
-There he was in the Holy Place of God wanting proof that what the angel was saying was true!
+There he was in the Holy Place of God, wanting proof that what the angel was saying was true!